Starbucks Pumpkin Muffins (Copycat Recipe)

 Love Starbucks as much as I do?
 Check out these creative ideas and 20+ Starbucks Christmas Drinks!

-If you love this copycat Starbucks pumpkin muffin recipe, please give it a five star review and help me share it on Facebook or Pinterest!
+If you love this copycat Starbucks pumpkin muffin recipe, please give it a five-star rating by clicking the stars below!
+Help me share it on Facebook and Pinterest so that others can enjoy it too.

 Starbucks Pumpkin Cream Cheese Muffins